How to Stream Live Events: The Ultimate Guide (Update)

 Unless you’re only streaming to a handful of viewers, a content delivery network (CDN) should be leveraged for global distribution.
 CDNs are networks of geographically distributed servers used to transport media files.
 Using a CDN is the fastest, most reliable way to get your content in front of numerous viewers anywhere in the world.
 What’s more, they can accommodate viral viewership spikes and larger-than-expected live audiences.

 Free streaming platforms like Facebook Live often have their proprietary CDN or partner with another provider.
 If you’re streaming directly to one of these sites without simulcasting or hosting the event on your own website, then video delivery is already taken care of.

-When scaling with Wowza, the Wowza Streaming Cloud service automatically leverages the Wowza CDN to accommodate global audiences of any size.
+When scaling with Wowza, the Wowza Video platform automatically leverages the Wowza CDN to accommodate global audiences of any size.
 Wowza Streaming Engine deployments can also be combined with the Wowza CDN to deliver a highly integrated workflow.

 Step 5: Live Video Playback

 Finally, your virtual event broadcast will reach end users.
 If you’ve selected a live streaming platform with the right capabilities and features, playback will be seamless for anyone, anywhere in the world, with access to the internet.

 Recommended Playback Devices